LabBiosystemUFRN/LeadNPC/README.md

 Now you can use the R scripts below.

 ### Or take a shortcut, and start here...
+Is recommended run [00base.R](./bin/00base.R) and [02analisePCA.R](./bin/02analisePCA.R) before try to run any other script.
+Those scripts will setup the R environment and create some necessary files.

 #### Set up the enviroment and instaling the R packages 🤞
 > [00base.R](./bin/00base.R)